AUSTRALIAN UNION OF STUDENTS

 If you have broken some of the above rules, and find it impossible to meet someone suitable from the opposite sex, then you may need to consider desperate measures, that is, a so-called "mail order bride".
 The most famous case of this was former prime minister Paul Keating, with his Dutch mail order bride.
 Actually this was a good choice, as his children look like normal Australians.

 If you resort to this measure, spend an extra thousand dollars and make sure your children look normal and have a good start in life.
-Don't go to South East Asia to look for a girlfriend / boyfriend.
-You will save a thousand dollars but your kids won't look like Australians.
-If you are a Catholic, go to somewhere like Brazil, or if you are mainstream, go to somewhere like Romania.
-Stay there for some months with this person so that they become attached to you, and will not leave you after they become a "permanent resident" of Australia.
+Don’t go to South East Asia to look for a girlfriend / boyfriend.
+You will save a thousand dollars but your kids won’t look like Australians.
+If you are a Catholic, go to somewhere like Brazil, or if you are mainstream, go to somewhere like Russia.
+The proportion of Russian women whose appearance is not to Australian taste is about the same as the proportion of Australian women.
+Stay there for some months with this person so that they become attached to you, and will not leave you after they become a “permanent resident” of Australia.

 Continue to the next section, or return to the top